nathanberry/newton-flix/README.md

 #### Maven Plugins
 ##### Frontend Plugin

-Allows us to run node based process to build, test, and package our client application.
+Allows us to run node based processes to build, test, and package our client application.

 The plugin is configured to use a particular version of node and npm, and manages the process of dynamically installing the components if they are not already present in the build environment.